intake/intake-esm/docs/source/tutorial.rst

         cmip: intake_esm.cmip.CMIPSource

 ``collection_columns`` consists of a list of columns to include in a collection catalog database.
-This database is persisted on disk as an CSV file to the location specified in ``database_directory``.
+This database is persisted on disk as an CSV file at the location specified by ``database_directory`` key.

 Building a CMIP5 Collection Catalog